p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0722 Optical limit switch 'photon budget'.md

 Noise will pose a bigger challenge, and the next step would be to take these figures and work out what kind of noise I can expect from the sunlight (which will remain even after filtration) and perhaps from the amplifiers.
 However, this will be using a lock-in detector, so as long as I haven't clipped the signal, I should be able to deal with the noise to a fair degree.

 Conclusion: I can feed this into an ADC and do the lock-in detection with DSP methods with at least 3 bits (but probably several more) of desired signal.
 (This is better than the Hamamatsu chip, which gives 1 bit of info.)

+---

+At 0.4 A/W on that photodiode, 3.195 W of incident LED power would give me a 1.278 µA received signal.
+(The sunlight would cause maybe 100 µA or so.)